The Clancy Brothers: Deaths of Paddy and Bobby Clancy

 The other group members as far back as 1996 had noticed Paddy Clancy's unusual mood swings.
-In the spring of 1998 the cause was finally detected; Paddy had a brain tumor as well as lung cancer.
+In the spring of 1998, the cause was finally detected; Paddy had a brain tumour as well as lung cancer.
 His wife waited to tell him about the lung cancer, so as not to discourage him when he had a brain operation.
-The tumor was removed successfully, but the cancer was terminal.
+The tumour was removed successfully, but the cancer was terminal.
 When he was told of the cancer, he accepted the diagnosis "with great bravery and courage", according to his wife Mary Clancy.
 Paddy Clancy died in the morning hours of 11 November 1998, at the age of 76.
 Two weeks before he died, Bobby called Liam and Paddy together to reconcile their differences—they had been at odds for two years since Liam had left the group.
 The two brothers did reconcile and the three brothers sang together that night at an informal session at their local pub.
 Liam, Robbie, and Dónal took time out of their November tour of the US to attend Paddy's funeral.
 Old partner Tommy Makem also attended.
 Paddy Clancy was survived by his wife and five children.

 After Paddy Clancy's death, Bobby, Finbarr, and Eddie Dillon resumed touring as a trio, The Clancys and Eddie Dillon.
 This new group recorded a live album in October 1998, Clancy Sing-a-Long Songs, and one in March 2001 during Bobby's last tour.
 In 1999 Bobby was diagnosed with pulmonary fibrosis, a lung ailment.
 During his last years Bobby was unable to stand and perform at the same time because he would quickly run out of breath, so the trio began performing sitting down.

 In 2000, the Milwaukee Irish Fest had its twentieth anniversary and in celebration, the festival had the entire performing Clancy family sing together on one stage.
-This one time only line-up included Robbie O'Connell, Dónal, Liam, Bobby, Finbarr, Aoife Clancy, and Eddie Dillon.
+This one time-only line-up included Robbie O'Connell, Dónal, Liam, Bobby, Finbarr, Aoife Clancy, and Eddie Dillon.
 These festival sets, 18–20 August 2000, were the last times any of the Clancy Brothers appeared onstage together.

-By March 2002, Bobby's illness had advanced such that he was unable to sing, necessitating Finbarr and Eddie performing as a duo for their short March 2002 tour.
+By March 2002, Bobby's illness had advanced such that he was unable to sing, necessitating Finbarr and Eddie to perform as a duo for their short March 2002 tour.
 Bobby made one final appearance in February 2002 on an American CBS TV spot promoting Liam's autobiography.
-On 6 September 2002, Bobby Clancy died at the age of seventy-five.
+On 6 September 2002, Bobby Clancy died at the age of 75.
 He was survived by three daughters, Finbarr, and his wife Moira.